romgrk/barbar.nvim/README.md

   -- Sets the maximum padding width with which to surround each tab maximum_padding = 1,

+  -- Sets the minimum padding width with which to surround each tab minimum_padding = 1,

   -- Sets the maximum buffer name length. maximum_length = 30,